zastrixarundell/reservator/ASSUMPTIONS.md

 Data assumptions are that:

 * The year will always have 4 characters and there are a maximum of 99 hours in the day.
-(Won't support the year 10000000000000 with its' 105 hours a day).
+(Won't support the year 10000000000000 with its 105 hours a day).
 * Time zones are ignored (NaiveDateTime)

 Considering this input content: